-Although the victim’s primary insurance provider will pay for their damages in a “no-fault” state, they can file a personal injury claim against the at-fault driver to receive compensation for any amount exceeding their insurance policy.
+In a “no-fault” state like Michigan, the victim’s primary insurance covers their damages.
+They can also file a personal injury claim against the at-fault driver for additional compensation beyond their insurance policy.

-This can be complicated.
-That’s why you need to have an attorney with experience in both Ohio and Michigan to state law to help you.
+That’s why you need an attorney with experience in Ohio and Michigan to help you.

 Statute of Limitations